 The finding that more than two-thirds of the studied DM patients had uncontrolled DM can be attributed to the study setting where the patients are referred because of DM complications or uncontrolled status.
-Underprivileged social conditions such as low education and low income were associated with poor DM control, as indicated by higher HbA1C levels.
-(14, 15) Many studies have demonstrated that income might contribute to the quality of medication, and in Western countries, income determines the type of insurance that may affect glycemic control.
-(16-18) Managing diabetes with substantial comorbidities is always challenging (19), and the presence of comorbidities was proved to be associated with inadequate glycemic control.
-(16) The binary analysis in this study revealed an association between poor control and a positive family history of DM, which was in line with other studies (20).
-However, another study showed no association between positive family history and poor control.
-(21) The variability between these results remains inexplicable.
+The under-privileged social conditions such as low education and low income were both associated with bad control of DM as indicated higher HbA1C level.
+(14, 15) Many studies demonstrated that income might contribute to good quality of medication, and in Western countries, income will determine the type of insurance that may affect the glycemic control.(16-18) Managing diabetes with substantial comorbidities is always challenging (19) and the presence of comorbidities was proved to be associated with inadequate glycemic control.(16)

+The binary analysis in this study revealed an association between poor control and a positive family history of DM, which was in line with other studies (20).
+However, another study showed no association between positive family history and poor control.(21) The variability between these results remains inexplicable.

 Despite establishing associations between age, BMI, gender, and smoking with control of T2DM by other studies, our results did not show such associations.
-Abdelmoneim and Al-Homrany reviewed the files of 198 diabetic patients attending a diabetes clinic in Abha, Saudi Arabia.
-They reported that type 2 diabetes in younger adults (20-40 years old) was linked to poor glycemic control.
-(21) Other studies found a rise in the prevalence of DM and poor glycemic control in older (60-74 years) and middleaged (40-50 years) patients.
-(22) Due to these inconsistent findings regarding age, it has not been possible to establish a definitive link between age and glycemic control.
-Glycemic control of DM patients with higher BMI (BMI 25 kg/m2) tends to be harder to achieve.
-(23) However, some studies suggested lower BMI may exist in patients with poor glycemic control (24).
+Abdelmoneim and Al-Homrany had reviewed the files of 198 diabetic patients attending a diabetes clinic in Abha, Saudi Arabia, and reported that type 2 diabetes in younger adults (20-40 years old) was linked to poor glycemic control.(21) Other studies found a rise in the prevalence of DM and poor glycemic control in older (60-74 years) and middleaged (40-50 years) patients.(22) Due to these inconsistent findings regarding age, it has not been possible to establish a definitive link between age and glycemic control.
+Glycemic control of DM patients with higher BMI (BMI; $\geq 25 \text{ kg/m}^2$ ) tends to be harder to achieve.(23) However, some studies suggested that lower BMI may be present in patients with poor glycemic control (24).
 This may be related to the frequent irregular meal consumption by obese diabetic patients, resulting in decreased insulin sensitivity and poorer glycemic control.
 (22)

-Dyslipidemia, including high cholesterol, TG, and LDL levels, was found to be associated with poor control, while this was not the case for HDL.
-As dyslipidemia is associated with poor control,(25) the metabolic pathogenesis of DM could play an essential role in developing dyslipidemia in DM patients.
-(26,27)
+Dyslipidemia including high cholesterol, TG, and LDL levels was found to be associated with poor control, while this was not the case for HDL.
+As dyslipidemia is associated with poor control,(25) the metabolic pathogenesis of DM could play an essential role in developing dyslipidemia in DM patients.(26,27)

-The disease characteristics investigated in this study were significantly associated with DM control.
-Having DM for a long duration is known to be associated with more insulin resistance, which may contribute to its association with poor control.
-(24,28) On the other hand, Type 2 DM patients are frequently in denial and refuse to alter their routines and lifestyles, which prevents successful glycemic control.
-(21,25)
+The disease characteristics investigated in this study, were significantly associated with DM control.
+Having DM for a long duration is known to be associated with more insulin resistance which may contribute to its association with poor control.(24,28) On the other hand, Type 2 DM patients are frequently in denial and refuse to alter their routines and lifestyles, which prevents successful glycemic control.(21,25)

-Since medications are given chronologically, i.e., patients with new-onset DM are given oral medicine first and tend to increase the dose or frequency later.
+Since medications are given chronologically, i.e., patients with new-onset DM are given oral medicine first and tend to increase the dose or the frequency of the medication later.
 Patients with insulin or combined therapy expect resistance to previous glycemic control medicines that could not control their DM.
 This was demonstrated in a national study(28), which found that treatment with insulin is associated with poor glycemic control.
-Also, poor insulin selfmanagement due to a lack of information or skills contributes to inadequate glycemic control among patients on Insulin therapy.
-(28) Other studies indicated that a lack of diabetes-related knowledge affects one's ability to follow medication instructions and monitor one's blood sugar levels.
-(21)
+Also, poor insulin self-management due to a lack of information or skills contributes to inadequate glycemic control among patients on Insulin therapy.(28) Other studies indicated that a lack of diabetes-related knowledge affects one's ability to follow instructions for taking medications and monitoring one's blood sugar levels.(21)